 Michael recently completed a book titled "Images of America: Glendive," for Arcadia Publishing.
 The book is scheduled for release Spring 2016.

-Clint, M.A., is one of two full-time history professors at Aims.
+Clint, M.A., is one of three full-time history professors at Aims.
 He received his bachelor's degree from the University of Northern Colorado in 2003 in American and European history with a minor in Cultural Anthropology.
 In 2005, he received his master’s degree, also from UNC, in American history with an emphasis in world studies.

 Because Clint does not consider himself to be specialized in any one given area, he does not claim a specialty; however, his favorite history to both learn about and teach is 20th century (modern) American military and social history.
 In particular, he has a real passion and fascination about World War I, World War II and Cold War history (both American and global).
 He's also interested in American Indian history and culture, and African American history and culture.